Protect | Acquisitions | Branford River Project | Property Management | Tract Stewards | Work Parties

-BLT Tract Stewards volunteer their time to help the BLT fulfill its responsibilities for the protection and maintenance of the land that it holds in an organized and ongoing way.
-Tract Stewards are the BLT’s eyes and ears, ambassadors of vital importance.
+BLT Preserve Stewards volunteer their time to help the BLT fulfill its responsibilities for the protection and maintenance of the land that it holds in an organized and ongoing way.
+Preserve Stewards are the BLT’s eyes and ears, ambassadors of vital importance.
 They are crucial in helping the BLT manage and protect the land entrusted to them for public enjoyment.
-A recently revised Handbook for Stewards defines and clarifies the responsibilities of the Tract Stewards and provides guidance for fulfilling those responsibilities.
-The three main areas of responsibility of the Tract Stewards are Legal Monitoring, Biological Monitoring, and Tract and Trail Maintenance.
-The Tract Stewards are asked to submit a brief annual report of the condition of their tract(s) addressing these three concerns.
+A recently revised Handbook for Stewards defines and clarifies the responsibilities of the Preserve Stewards and provides guidance for fulfilling those responsibilities.
+The three main areas of responsibility of the Preserve Stewards are Legal Monitoring, Biological Monitoring, and Preserve and Trail Maintenance.
+The Preserve Stewards are asked to submit a brief annual report of the condition of their tract(s) addressing these three concerns.
 These reports assist the Property Management Committee in evaluating the condition of BLT properties and facilitate the planning of any actions that may be required to protect the land and to provide appropriate access to the public.

 Legal Monitoring is necessary: